Chaka Pilgrim

 Chaka Pilgrim is a music industry executive who is most well known as the former president of Roc Nation Records.
 Roc Nation consists of both management and label clients, many of whom Pilgrim has helped from the beginning of their careers.
 Some of the notable artists she has worked with include Big Sean, Rihanna, Kanye West, J. Cole, Jay Electronica, Meek Mill, and Jay-Z. Besides being a veteran music executive, Pilgrim has also been a key player in TV and film.
 Early in her career, she served as a producer for many well-known classic African-American movies, such as Streets is Watching, State Property and Paid in Full.

 In the past, Pilgrim has held positions at Roc-A-Fella Records, Island Def Jam, Atlantic Records, and Virgin Records.
 She also serves as an independent marketing consultant at her company, Chakaworks.
-Currently, Pilgrim is the head of film and television for Shawn Carter Enterprises.
+As of 2018, Pilgrim is the head of film and television for Shawn Carter Enterprises.